cmskit/adm-package-manager/doc/en/script_parser.md

     }

-Note that you can use wildcards within the path (by using "*") to grab a bunch of files.
+Note that you can use wildcards within the path (by using "*") to grab a bunch of files without specifying each.
-In addition you can exclude some of the files from the list.
+In addition you can afterwards exclude some of the files from the list.